quicwg/base-drafts/draft-ietf-quic-transport.md

 sent only by servers.
 The Version Negotiation packet is a response to a client packet that contains a version that is not supported by the server.

-The packet number, connection ID and version fields echo corresponding values from the triggering client packet.
+The connection ID and version fields echo corresponding values from the triggering client packet.
 This allows clients some assurance that the server received the packet and that the Version Negotiation packet was not carried in a packet with a spoofed source address.